Custom software vs SaaS: when to build and when to buy

 Per-seat pricing becomes punitive

 A 50-person team on a SaaS product at £80/seat/month costs £48,000 per year.
 At 100 people, that is £96,000.
-Custom software with equivalent functionality might cost £80,000 to build and £15,000 per year to maintain.
+The build-plus-maintain cost for custom software with equivalent functionality might be £80,000 to build and £15,000 per year to maintain.
 The crossover point is typically 18 to 24 months.

 Data sensitivity requires specific controls